daattali/beautiful-jekyll/_posts/2020-09-21-big-query-ml-churn-model.md

 ## Step 4: Model Tuning

 If you have imbalance classes, then use the auto_class = True.
+You can put this option in the Create Model code.

 If you don’t have a lot of data and you don’t mind a long query, then you can turn off the auto learn rate.